Gospić: Climate

 Gospić has a humid continental climate, Dfb by Köppen climate classification, with mean temperatures varying from -0.9 °C in January to 18.1 °C in July.
 Being situated higher than 500 m above sea level, the area experiences high diurnal ranges, especially in summer, and frost has been recorded in every month except for July.
 The record low and high temperatures are -33.5 °C and 38.7 °C, respectively.
 Gospić is also quite a rainy city, with a slight summer minimum, but it experiences plentiful precipitation all year long, with the maximum being in autumn.
 During winter, Gospić can get strong blizzards, with on average 5.1 days a year when more than 50 cm falls, and 16.1 days when more than 30 cm falls.
 Its record snow cover was 285 cm, and it was measured in February 1916.

+Since records began in 1872, the highest temperature recorded at the local weather station at an elevation of 564 m was 38.7 C, on 30 July 1947.
+The coldest temperature was -33.5 C, on 17 February 1956.